Where to Buy

 GBM Assessment (Score: 8.5/10)

-In The Trial, Franz Kafka created one of the most prophetic narratives of the twentieth century, depicting a man arrested and prosecuted by an inscrutable authority for an unspecified crime.
+In The Trial, Franz Kafka created a prophetic narratives of the twentieth century, depicting a man arrested and prosecuted by an inscrutable authority for an unspecified crime.
 The novel's nightmarish vision of guilt without transgression and law without justice has proven eerily prescient of totalitarian show trials and modern bureaucratic alienation alike.

 Published posthumously in 1925 against Kafka's own wishes, The Trial emerged into a Europe that would soon validate its darkest imaginings through the rise of fascism and Stalinism.
 Orson Welles's celebrated 1962 film adaptation brought the story's existential terror to an even wider audience, solidifying the word 'Kafkaesque' in the modern vocabulary.